A 100% Rotten tomatoes rating

 “The timing couldn’t be more fortuitous for the release of Mary Mazzio’s uplifting documentary about the nation’s first African American high school rowing team, which feels almost like a tonic for these troubled times… [it] powerfully demonstrates the healing potential of sports and the ways it can help bridge societal divides… A movie we could really use right now” – Frank Scheck, The Hollywood Reporter

 “It would be unfair to give you too many details of what is, simply put, a great movie…” – Rick Kogan, Chicago Tribune.
-Please see here if you are unable to access the link: Chicago Tribune.
-(For more on the film from Rick: “Mary Mazzio is a great great filmmaker…” Listen to: WGN’s After Hours with Rick Kogan).
+(Also here.)
+For more on the film from WGN’s After Hours with Rick Kogan, “Mary Mazzio is a great great filmmaker…” listen here.